jbarish/Deadlock-Detection/README.md

 ```

-The program can also be run by typing
+The program can also be run by typing.
+This has numerous built in tests that showcase the programs features

 ```
 #!c